Abdus Salam (activist): Bengali language movement

 On 21 February 1952, the students in Dhaka defied Section 144 (curfew) and bought out rallies in support of making Bengali a state language of Pakistan.
 The processions was joined by other members of public beside students.
 The police fired on the procession killing a number of protesters and wounding others.
-Salam was in the procession and was shot.
+Abdus Salam was in the procession and was shot.
 He was admitted to Dhaka Medical College Hospital where he died from his injuries on 7 April 1952.
 He was buried in Azimpur graveyard.
 The location of his grave has since been lost.